-People of faith and conscience are growing relationships of solidarity with those who are being targeted because of their identities.
+People of faith and conscience know now is the time grow relationships of solidarity between those who are being targeted because of their identities and those who identify as their allies.
 This solidarity is most effective when we listen to and make central the leadership, insights, and experiences of people who are most threatened by a history of injustice and the current political climate.

 Partnership as a Change Agent